Junya Furukawa and 藤澤 正人 : Robot-assisted radical prostatectomy with the hinotori surgical robot system, 日本臨床社, 東京都, Jan. 2024.

 We report a case of megaureter in a functional solitary kidney in which surgery was performed after bladder capacity was increased by home bladder cycling.
 A 6-day-old girl with a left megaureter, a right multicystic dysplastic kidney, and bladder hypoplasia underwent percutaneous left nephrostomy for obstructive renal failure.
 At 8 months, home bladder cycling was initiated to increase bladder capacity before the planned ureterocystoneostomy.
 Surgery was performed after bladder capacity increased.
 The left ureter was compressed by the left umbilical ligament, so ureteral end-to-end anastomosis was performed at 1 year and 4 months.
 At 2 years and 8 months, cystometry showed age-appropriate bladder capacity and improved bladder compliance.
 To the best of our knowledge, this is the first report of bladder hypoplasia treated by home bladder cycling.

-Fumiya Kadoriku, Yutaro Sasaki, Kyotaro Fukuta, Mitsuki Nishiyama, Seiya Utsunomiya, Saki Kobayashi, Keito Shiozaki, Kei Daizumoto, Yoshiteru Ueno, Kosuke Seto, Ryotaro Tomida, Yoshito Kusuhara, Tomoya Fukawa, Ryoichi Nakanishi, Kunihisa Yamaguchi, Yasuyo Yamamoto, Hirofumi Izaki, Masayuki Takahashi and Junya Furukawa : Robot-assisted intracorporeal ileal conduit urinary diversion: A two-center comparative study of Bricker versus Wallace ureteroileal anastomosis, Asian Journal of Endoscopic Surgery, Vol.17, No.2, e13307, 2024.
+Fumiya Kadoriku, Yutaro Sasaki, Kyotaro Fukuta, Mitsuki Nishiyama, Seiya Utsunomiya, Saki Kobayashi, Keito Shiozaki, Kei Daizumoto, Yoshiteru Ueno, Kosuke Seto, Ryotaro Tomida, Yoshito Kusuhara, Tomoya Fukawa, Ryoichi Nakanishi, Kunihisa Yamaguchi, Yasuyo Yamamoto, Hirofumi Izaki, Masayuki Takahashi and Junya Furukawa : Robot-assisted intracorporeal ileal conduit urinary diversion: A two-center comparative study of Bricker versus Wallace ureteroileal anastomosis, Asian Journal of Endoscopic Surgery, 17, 2, e13307, 2024.

 (Summary)